agents-go

 agent:<name> SpanTypeAgent One agent’s tenure (per handoff segment); parent of the spans below

-generation:<name> SpanTypeGeneration One model call (records response_id and per-call input_tokens/output_tokens/total_tokens)
+generation:<name> SpanTypeGeneration One model call (records response_id, per-call input_tokens/output_tokens/total_tokens, and — see below — the full request/response)

-function:<tool> SpanTypeFunction One function tool invocation (errors recorded)
+function:<tool> SpanTypeFunction One function tool invocation (records call_id; errors recorded)

 handoff:<tool> SpanTypeHandoff A handoff execution